mindspore-ai/docs/docs/lite/docs/source_en/use/micro.md

 - The `target_device` of the `full quantization parameter` in the configuration file usually needs to be set to DSP to support more operators for post quantization.

-- At present, Micro has supported 34 Int8 quantization operators.
+- At present, Micro has supported 8 Int8 quantization operators(add, batchnorm, concat, conv, convolution, matmul, resize, slice).
 If a related quantization operator does not support it when generating code, you can circumvent the operator through the `skip_quant_node` of the `universal quantization parameter`.
 The circumvented operator node still uses float32 inference.

 ## Generating Model Training Code